Inspired Forward is an Amazon Affiliate partner.

 Wow.
 C25K ended on May 24th, but I think somehow it turned me into a runner.
-It feels like a natural step, then, to make June’s 30-day challenge something I’m calling “Daily Fit”.
+It feels like a natural step to make June’s 30-day challenge something I’m calling “Daily Fit”.
 The idea?
 Do something active every day.
 Run, walk, rock climb, hike, bike, 7-minute workout—whatever—just don’t let myself take a day without doing something that gets my heart rate up.

 I already have some weekend activities planned out: